joelouthan/theologic.us/content/_index.md

 ---
 ### See Menu for Recent Posts, Manuscripts, and About Me.

+#### 2019-11-18
+My studies in Romans is not so much a collection of essays nor a collection of studies but rather a non-technical commentary.

 #### 2019-11-16:
 Starting the week of December 2, 2019, I will be switching to a new writing schedule since The Lord's Prayer is finished.